To declare a schema for a primitive data type, such as File, you can use the Schema.declare function along with a type guard.

 Syntax

-Option.none() as an argument means the value is missing in the input
+Option.none() as an input argument indicates a missing field in the input.

 optionalToRequired

-The Schema.optionalToRequired API allows us to transform an optional field into a required one, applying custom logic if the field is absent in the input.
+The Schema.optionalToRequired API lets you transform an optional field into a required one, with custom logic to handle cases when the field is missing in the input.

 Syntax